South Fork Visitor Center - Gateway to the Silver Thread Scenic Byway

 THE RIO GRANDE RIVER is an awesome river with a lot of diversity.
-The Rio Grande is primarily a brown trout river with some nice bows and cuts.
+The Rio is primarily a brown trout river with some nice bows and cuts.
 Fish are very gullible and range in size from 11 to 16 inches and you always need to be ready for a monster.
 If you are into scenery as well, then this place fits the bill.
 Insect hatches are incredible in early summer and the float fishing is fantastic.
 If you like streamers and dries then this is the river for you.
 Streamer fishing in the late winter and spring gives way to dry fly fishing in early summer.
 Dry patterns are large, fluffy and easy to see.
 Fall angling can also be great.

 For more information or a brochure: 28 Silver Thread Lane, PO Box 1030, South Fork Colorado 81154; 800-571-0881; 719-873-5512.

 RIO GRANDE NATIONAL FOREST is host to the beginning of the Rio Grande River as it makes its 1,885 mile journey to the Gulf of Mexico.
 Designated as a national forest by a Presidential Proclamation in 1908 by Theodore Roosevelt.
-The Rio Grande Forest covers more than 1.8 million acres of mountain peaks and valleys that are rich in minerals, timber, wildlife and scenic resources.
+The Rio Grand Forest covers more than 1.8 million acres of mountain peaks and valleys that are rich in minerals, timber, wildlife and scenic resources.
 Activities within the Forest are limitless.
 Excellent fishing opportunities are provided by the area's 80 cold water lakes, 150 streams and the specially designated Gold Medal fishing waters of the Rio Grande River.
 Whether you enjoy hiking, mountain biking, scenic driving tours, horseback riding or photography, the Rio Grande National forest has something for everyone.
 Big game hunters find abundant deer, elk, mountain sheep, bears, antelope and mountain lions.
 Although the area also boasts large numbers of small game mammals, birds, and water fowl.
 Winter brings the opportunity to enjoy downhill and cross country skiing, snowmobiling, snowshoeing and sledding.
 Throughout the forest one will also find scattered remnants of Colorado's rich history.
 Early day mining camps, and homesteads are abundant.

 WOLF CREEK SKI RESORT is a high alpine ski resort, 10,300 feet at the base and 11,900 feet at the summit.
 Sunscreen and sunglasses are a necessity in the high altitude sun.
 Six lifts service incredibly beautiful terrain, over 1,600 acres.
 The Magic Carpet is a moving conveyor lift for the Wolf Pup Program.
 The Nova Lift services beginner terrain for children and new skiers.
 The Raven Chairlift services primarily beginner and intermediate terrain.
 The Bonanza and Treasure Triple Chairlift service intermediate and expert slopes.
 The new Alberta Chairlift replaces the snowcat shuttle that served the Water Fall Area.
 This unique area is beautiful and adventuresome; full of incredible glades and changing terrain.
 Predominantly tree skiing and boarding, these 1,000 acres have a few groomed trails for intermediates' interests and enjoyment.

-Terrain: Mountain and valley, South Fork is at the boundary where the wide, flat plain of the San Luis valley juts into the San Juan Mountains
+TERRAIN: Mountain and valley, South Fork is at the boundary where the wide, flat plain of the San Luis valley juts into the San Juan Mountains

 For More Information or a Brochure

-28 Silver Thread Lane, PO Box 1030, South Fork CO 81154; 800-571-0881; 719-873-5512.
+VISITOR CENTER ADDRESS: 28 Silver Thread Lane, South Fork CO 81154

-- Elevation: Stay & Play Packages
+- Specialty Discounts (call for availability): Stay & Play Packages

 - Region: South Fork Area - Southwest, Colorado